GavinMendelGleason/blog/entries/mongo_neo4j_terminus.md

 ```

 The use of JSON for a document database with hyperlinks gives us the
 best of both worlds.
-The cost we pay is that we have to be
+The price we pay is that we have to be
 schema-first, something that is somewhat alien to both the MongoDB and
 GraphDB communities, but was common in the RDBMS era.